Ivanti Sentry MDM Gateways Backdoored Within 48 Hours of Patch: CVSS 10.0 Pre-Auth RCE

 Commentary

-All commentary →The AI Patch Wave Is Already Here -- and Defenders Are Already Behind
+The AI Patch Wave Is Already Here -- and Defenders Are Already Behind

 The NCSC warned in May that AI-accelerated vulnerability discovery would create a forced correction of technical debt.
 One month later, Anthropic's Project Glasswing has already found over 10,000 critical vulnerabilities in open source.
 The bottleneck is no longer finding bugs.
 It's fixing them.